 What is a Plotter Used For?

 If you want to accurately print vector graphics, plotters will have the best results.
-They print your vector images on a nano or large format scale.
+They print vector images on a nano or large format scale.
 Although you won’t find many plotting devices for “Fabrication of Multi-Color Sub-Cellular Scale Microarrays”.

 If you print large technical drawings scale and ratios are crucial.
 You will need an engineering plotter.
 These are great for blueprints, diagrams, and maps.
 A plotter produces accurate scale and ratios from your original design.